-Consistent water supply and fertilization are the two most important aspects of pecan tree care to make sure your pecan tree not only grows at the expected rate—1 to 3 feet per year for non-bearing and 5 to 12 inches for established bearing trees—but also produces nuts.
+Consistent water and fertilization are the two most important aspects of pecan tree care to make sure your pecan tree not only grows at the expected rate—one to three feet per year for non-bearing and five to 12 inches for established bearing trees—but also produces nuts.

-If planted in the correct location, you can expect nuts from a 4- to 6-foot tall pecan tree that you bought at a nursery in 6 to 7 years.
-Be aware though that the crop is not the same every year.
-In pecan trees, years of heavy and light crops alternate.
+If planted in the correct location, you can expect nuts in eight to ten years from a four-to-six-foot tall pecan tree you bought at a nursery.
+Be aware though that the crop yield is not the same every year.
+Pecan trees alternate with a heavy crop year followed by a light crop year.

 Pecan trees need full sun with at least 6 to 8 hours of sunlight per day.

 While pecan trees can grow in a wide range of soils, they produce best in sandy loam with clay subsoil.
 The soil should be fertile and well-drained yet still be able to hold water, otherwise the tree will need more frequent irrigation.